vbookshelf/Business-Reources-for-the-Shy-Ai-Developer/README.md

 ## Startup-Resources-for-Shy-Ai-Developers
-<b>Links to practical resources for building commercial Ai products and for launching your startup.</b>
+<b>Links to practical resources for building commercial Ai web apps and for launching your startup.</b>

 <br>